syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 ## Register the handler

-The Syncfusion.Maui.Core nuget package is a dependent package for all Syncfusion controls in .NET MAUI.
+The Syncfusion.Maui.Core NuGet package is a dependent package for all Syncfusion controls in .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion Core.

 {% highlight C# %}